turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 cannot load such file -- ./lib/candy (LoadError)
 {% endterminal %}

-The way to fix it is to create an empty file called `candy.rb` that lives in `lib`.
+The way to fix it is to create a directory named `lib` (if it doesn't exist), and add an empty file called `candy.rb` to it:

 {% terminal %}
+$ mkdir lib
 $ touch lib/candy.rb
 {% endterminal %}